raft-tech/raft-tech.github.io/_posts/2020-02-19-engineering-principles.md

 ## Share Lessons Learned

 Engineering, especially software engineering, allows for starting small, validating, learning from mistakes, and iterating.
-Sharing the knowledge gained doesn't go far enough if there isn't a formal process of incorporating that knowledge into a document, script, or automated pipeline.
+Knowledge gained doesn't go far unless there is a formal process for incorporating that knowledge into a document, script, or automated pipeline.
 At the end of each retrospective, we hold a "dev talk" where each engineer has a chance to share what they learned and how they've incorporated it into our current processes.

 ## Obey the 15-Minute Rule